When was the YLC founded?

 Does YLC collaborate with other community groups?

 Without a doubt!
 The YLC loves to partner with other groups to help change the world and make it a better place.
-Previous collaborators include: the Licking County Suicide Prevention Coalition, the Tobacco Use Reduction Network, the Licking County Prevention Partnership and each of the 12 school districts in Licking County.
+Collaborative partners include: the Licking County Suicide Prevention Coalition, the Tobacco Use Reduction Network, Licking County Foundation and each of the 12 school districts in Licking County.

 What are the Leadership Honors?